 Supported by the J.C.C.
 Fund

-Mr. Masahiro Miyake will talk about “Antique Chabako”.
-After that, there will be a presentation of the tea ceremony by Mr. Soju Nakazawa, an Omotesenke school teacher.
-The reception also features a traditional Japanese dance performance by Yuko Nishikawa, the eldest daughter of a Living National Treasure, Senzo Nishikawa.
+Mr. Masahiro Miyake talked about “Antique Chabako”.
+After that, there were a presentation of the tea ceremony by Mr. Soju Nakazawa, an Omotesenke school teacher.
+The reception also featured a traditional Japanese dance performance by Yuko Nishikawa, the eldest daughter of a Living National Treasure, Senzo Nishikawa.
 She is the 10th generation head of the Nishikawa-Ryu (Nishikawa-style) school of traditional Japanese dance.
-She will perform her original dance, “Oedo Nihonbashi,” accompanied by Nagauta shamisen (shamisen-accompanied traditional singing).
+She performed her original dance, “Oedo Nihonbashi,” accompanied by Nagauta shamisen (shamisen-accompanied traditional singing).
 It was created to commemorate the history of the Ebiya art store, which was moved from Kyoto to Edo at the time of the Meiji Restoration.
 Please enjoy the road from Nihonbashi to Kyoto with Ms. Nishikawa’s dance performance and Nagauta shamisen’s sound.

 ■ Masahiro Miyake 9th Generation Owner, Ebiya Antique Art Store